 - Type of employment – full time, part time, remote, etc.

 Finally, be sure to add job posting structured data to your web page where your job is listed.
 Note that the structured data requires that you have a working knowledge of HTML and the JSON file format.
 You’ll also need a Google Index API account, and the expertise to work with the Google Index API.
 If you don’t have the expertise in-house to implement these requirements for Google for Jobs, you can use a third-party posting platform like Jobiak to implement this properly and to ensure your jobs are optimized.
 Jobiak’s Machine Learning platform optimizes the tagging based on learnings from millions of monitored postings to deliver high job ranking job posts.

 Let’s look at three well-crafted job advertisement examples that utilize the tactics listed above.

 Check to see if your current job postings are showing up on Google for Jobs.
-If not, start fine tuning your job advertisements and post to Google for Jobs for top results.
+If not, start fine tuning your job advertisements and post to Google for Jobs for top results and contact us today.